How Much Does a Gardener Cost in 2025?

 Q: What is garden maintenance?

-A: Garden maintenance entails taking care of your garden, which usually involves frequent grass cutting, weeding, watering, fertilising, and cleaning your pathway.
+A: Garden maintenance entails taking care of your garden, which usually involves frequent grass cutting, weeding, watering, fertilising, and jet-washing your pathway.

 The tasks will differ depending on the nature and size of your garden, since some may feature food plants that need to be cared for, while others may have no plants at all.